 Sec.
 8-2149(b) All reduced pressure zone principle backflow prevention devices and double check valve backflow prevention devices shall be approved by the Foundation for Cross Connection Control and Hydraulic Research.

-Our list is updated quarterly.
+Our list is updated every six months.
 If you are a vendor and your backflow is USC and ASSE approved and not currently listed, please contact our Cross Connection office by email or call 919-996-2742.

 Approved Assemblies List